Thomas Cook shares crash after default warning

 "Legitimate questions will be asked as to whether Thomas Cook can survive long-term and whether there is any value left in its equity," Hollins said.

-In debt markets, Thomas Cook's 300 million pound and 400 million euro bonds were trading at less than half of face value while its 150 million and 850 million pound credit facilities were being quoted at 60-65 percent of face value and looked set to drop further, according to traders.

-Espirito Santo Investment Bank advised against holding Thomas Cook equity at any price.
+Espirito Santo Investment Bank advised against holding Thomas Cook shares at any price.

 "While the banks may yet again allow the group flexibility, realistically, we would expect Thomas Cook will be completely straight-jacketed by the banks," said Espirito Santo analyst Geetanjani Sharma.